evelinesurbakti/Satellite-Images-Prediction-with-Random-Forests-and-Multinomial-Logistic-Regression/README.md

 - Random Forest
 - Multinomial Logistic Regression

-Here is the detail of both methods and predictive performance for the data.
+Here is the steps of both methods and predictive performance for the data.
 1. Data Preparation
 2. Fitting Both Models
+3. Check the Fold Accuracy

-Here is the average fold accuracy for random forest and multinomial logistic regression model in all replications.
-The random forest has average around 91.4% while the multinomial logistic regression has a lower accuracy around 80.6%.
-And, the standard deviation of mean accuracy for all replications are good, below 1%.
+The figure below is the average fold accuracy for random forest and multinomial logistic regression model in all replications.
+The random forest has average around **91.4%** while the multinomial logistic regression has a lower accuracy around **80.6%**.
+And, the standard deviation of mean accuracy for all replications are good, below **1%**.

 ![](./rf.png)